 We love sharing recipes with you every week that are delicious and easy on your pocketbook, yet we would be remiss if we failed to share other money saving kitchen tips that we have learned over the years.
 Some of them definitely have been learned the hard way.
 One such lesson is that saving money is all about keeping what you have in the best possible condition for the longest time that you can.
-So let’s talk about the Care and Maintenance of Bamboo Cutting Boards.
+So let’s talk about How to Care for Cutting Boards.

 There are many types of cutting boards made from many different materials that you can choose from, ones made from hard plastic, those that are made from glass.
 There are even those made from silicone rubber that can be bent and rolled up.
 While each of these have their own advantages and disadvantages (sounds like a good topic for a later date) my favorite material is bamboo.
 It’s resilient enough to handle the rough use that we put our cutting boards through on a daily basis, yet it doesn’t dull the knife’s edge as quickly as most other materials.